hodgettsp/cesR/README.md

 ## Using the Package

-The `ces package` provides access to the 2019 CES Online Survey and 2019 Phone Survey by loading in both survey datasets under the names `ces2019_web` and `ces2019_phone` respectively.
-The datasets have not automatically been assigned to variable names to avoid possible confusion with other variable names.
+The `ces package` provides access to the CES Surveys by loading in each survey as data objects under the names listed above.

-To call either dataset, assign the desired dataset a variable name, e.g.
+The easiest way to call a dataset is to assign the desired dataset a variable name, e.g.

 ```
 ces2019_web <- ces2019_web
 ces2019_phone <- ces2019_phone
+ces_1965 <- ces1965
 ```

 Alternatively, specific variables can be accessed without having to assign the whole dataset via the format datasetname$variablename, e.g.
 ```
 ces2019_web$cps19_imp_iss_party
 ```

+The datasets are loaded in the labelled format.
+The variables can be quickly converted to a factory type by using the `to_factor()` function from the `labelled` package.

+---

 The `ces package` also provides a non-exhuastive dataset consisting of 21 variables with renamed columns under the name `decon`.
 The variables in this dataset have been converted to factors so that they display the actual values of the survey responses